How can it be 40 years since 1984 ?

 I jumped out of my skin as the music suddenly boomed and the spotlights switched up a million megawatts.
 This was the start of part 2 bringing with it a complete change of mood to full on high energy disco.
 The outfits were as mad as the atmosphere incredible (had they invited "Charlie" for lunch?).
 The band nonchalantly bobbed around as George and Andrew ran around the stage and crowd on a wild high.

-Ridgeley, who turned 60 in January, remembers making it as great fun.
+Ridgeley, who turned 60 last January, remembers making it as great fun.

 “It was our first video with an audience,” he said during a recent video interview from his home in London.
 “The atmosphere was really quite excitable and exciting.” nytimes